Mischief Makers

 Title Screen

 The Japanese logo has a bit of text reading ゆけゆけ!! ("Yuke Yuke!!") being trailed by a projectile, which flies in from the right a moment after the title screen is displayed, accompanied by a sound effect.
-The international versions additionally had the copyright line reworked.
+Additionally, the international versions reworked the copyright info.

 Stages